drupalcommerce/commerce-docs/v2/store.rst

 For Commerce 2, we have native support for stores.
 Stores are used for invoicing, tax types, and any other settings necessary for understanding orders.
-This has many applications and its important to understand what use cases are supported out of the box and how that impacts checkout and other order workflows.
+This has many applications, and it's important to understand what use cases are supported out of the box and how that impacts checkout and other order workflows.